 It’s fun going down, but strenuous to the point that we often had to walk our bike up the steep inclines.
 It’s a great way to see the scenery including Argentina’s most famous accommodation the Hotel Llao-Llao, the hidden beach Villa Tacul, the Bosque de Arrayanes, the Bahía López Outlook, the Green Christ monument, and to view the range at the panoramic viewpoint overlooking Lago Moreno.

 To get to Cerro Campanario or the rental bike companies for the Circuito Chico, take the number 20 local bus to each destination from the Centro (downtown strip).
 The bus driver will call out the Cerro Campanario stop and the bike rental shop is the one following Cerro Campanario near the kilometer 18 marker at the roundabout.

 Walk, about 100 meters from the bus stop, veer to the right, and Cordillera Bike Company will be on the left-hand side of the street with orange flags out in front.
 Our apartment came with a local bus pass which we loaded at the designated convenience stores on the main strip.

 Chocolate is an Experience Here

 The bus ride from Bariloche to San Martín de Los Andes was one of the prettiest yet.
-The ~4-hour trip takes you along the scenic river and because the landscape was different than what we’ve seen thus far in Patagonia, it was a very enjoyable ride.
-We took KoKo bus costing 148 pesos each.
+The 4-hour trip takes you along the scenic river and because the landscape was different than what we’ve seen thus far in Patagonia, it was a very enjoyable ride.
+We took KoKo bus costing about USD 10 per person.

 Best Dining Experience

-San Martín de Los Andes to Cipolletti was a 6 hour and 40-minute trip.
-We took the Chevalier bus company with the full-cama executive option at 375 pesos each.
+It will take about 6.5 hours to travel from San Martín de Los Andes to Neuquén by bus.
+We took the Chevalier bus company with the full-cama option for about USD 25 per person.

 General Patagonia Budget Tips